teragrid/dgrid/docs/specification/new-spec/reactors/consensus/consensus.md

 }
 ```

-NOTE: In the current version of the Tendermint, the consensus value in proposal is represented with
+NOTE: In the current version of the teragrid, the consensus value in proposal is represented with
 PartSetHeader, and with BlockID in vote message.
 It should be aligned as suggested in this spec as
 BlockID contains PartSetHeader.